Skip to main content

 Happy holidays

 To celebrate the holiday season, why not some art?
-The image is gold nanowires that are being ‘grown’ on silicon.
+The image is gold nanowires that are gold-nanowiresbeing ‘grown’ on silicon.
 Nanowires are important for a variety of microelectronics.
 To grow them scientists have to perfect the recipe by trying different combinations of ingredients, temperatures and other things.
 These nanowires are about the size of a red blood cell, or about 10,000 nanometers.
-The gold nanowires were grown by
+The gold nanowires were grown by Adnan Korkmaz of the Center for High-rate Nanomanufacturing (CHN) at Northeastern University.

 Nanotech Spinach???